rafaelcascalho/cash-change/README.md

 This is a side project for a resilient architecture for a currency exchange house.

 # API scope
-- accounts CRUD + password forget functionality
+- Accounts CRUD + password forget functionality
 - Orders CRUD
+- Admin routes for deposits and withdraws

 # Message broker and Orders Service
 - Order creation events
 - Order execution events
+- Order deletions

 # Redis
 - Pub/Sub for NoSQL DB triggers and websocket server